Release Notes

 - Set Fortnox betalsätt to Kort on deals where Fortnox should use card instead of cash.

-HubSpot Quotes ↔ Fortnox Orders (two-way) & CRM webhook compatibility New Feature
+HubSpot Quotes → Fortnox Offers; Fortnox Orders → HubSpot Orders & CRM webhook compatibility New Feature

-End-to-end flow between HubSpot Quotes, Fortnox Orders, and HubSpot Order records: create a Fortnox order from a Quote, store the document number on the Quote, embed the Deal id in Fortnox Remarks for traceability, then optionally sync Fortnox orders back into HubSpot Orders and associate them to the Deal.
+End-to-end flow between HubSpot Quotes, Fortnox Offers (offert), and HubSpot Order records: create a Fortnox offer from a Quote, store the document number on the Quote, embed the Deal id in Fortnox Remarks for traceability, then optionally sync Fortnox orders back into HubSpot Orders and associate them to the Deal.
 CRM property webhooks are aligned with HubSpot’s current object.propertyChange payload shape.

-- App setting: Enable HubSpot quote to Fortnox order so queued jobs are allowed to run.
+- App setting: Enable HubSpot quote to Fortnox offer so queued jobs are allowed to run.

 - Quote properties:

-POST /hubspot_event_subscriptionswhencreate_order_in_fortnoxbecomes Yes (same endpoint as for companies and deals). - Data: The app loads the Quote with line items, resolves the linked Deal and primary Company (
+POST /hubspot_event_subscriptionswhencreate_offer_in_fortnoxbecomes Yes (same endpoint as for companies and deals). - Data: The app loads the Quote with line items, resolves the linked Deal and primary Company (

-fortnox_id), and builds a Fortnox Order (rows mirror the invoice-from-deal logic: article, quantity, price, discount, VAT, etc.). - Remarks: Fortnox Order Remarks include
+fortnox_id), and builds a Fortnox Offer (rows mirror the invoice-from-deal logic: article, quantity, price, discount, VAT, etc.). - Remarks: Fortnox Offer Remarks include

-HUBSPOT_DEAL_ID:<dealId>so the return path can link the Fortnox order to the right HubSpot Deal.
+HUBSPOT_DEAL_ID:<dealId>so the return path can link a Fortnox order to the right HubSpot Deal when remarks carry over or are set on the order.

 - App setting: Enable Fortnox orders to HubSpot orders so background jobs may create or update HubSpot Order records from Fortnox.